Skill Demand Index

 Which roles need Contract Negotiation most:

-Other positions drive 58% of demand.
-Project Management and Marketing also frequently list Contract Negotiation as a requirement.
-Skills commonly paired with Contract Negotiation include Bachelor's Degree.
+Other positions drive 60% of demand.
+Software Engineering and Project Management also frequently list Contract Negotiation as a requirement.
+Skills commonly paired with Contract Negotiation include Bachelor's Degree and Category Management.

 Depth Level Distribution